starfixdev/starfix/custom_url_handlers_quarkus/README.md

 You can run your application in dev mode that enables live coding using:
 ```
 ./mvnw quarkus:dev

 ```
+## Running the installation:

+After running application using `./mvnw quarkus:dev` you can either browse to http://localhost:8080/install or you may use the command `curl -w "\n" http://localhost:8080/install`

 ## Packaging and running the application